Domanowo, Podlaskie Voivodeship

-Domanowo is a village in the administrative district of Gmina Brańsk, within Bielsk County, Podlaskie Voivodeship, in north-eastern Poland.
+Domanowo is a village in the administrative district of Gmina Brańsk, within Bielsk County, Podlaskie Voivodeship, in eastern Poland.

+History

-According to the 1921 census, the village was inhabited by 453 people, among whom 444 were Roman Catholic, 3 were Orthodox, and 6 were Mosaic.
-At the same time, 444 inhabitants declared Polish nationality, 3 declared Belarusian nationality and 6 declared Jewish nationality.
+According to the 1921 census, the village was inhabited by 453 people, among whom 444 were Roman Catholic, 6 were Jewish, and 3 were Orthodox.
+At the same time, 444 inhabitants declared Polish nationality, 6 declared Jewish nationality and 3 declared Belarusian nationality.
 There were 70 residential buildings in the village.

+Four Polish citizens were murdered by Nazi Germany in the village during World War II.